 Studies in space, time, energy, gesture, and emotion, in which students explore their inner nature and relationship to the world and other people in terms of movement.
 Through improvisations and guided experimentation in a variety of movement practices students will explore the interrelationship of mind, spirit, and body.

 Students will be given the opportunity to apply their technical and explorative lessons through Ensemble classes.
 These “performance driven” classes expose dancers to the process of training and rehearsing for professional performances.

-This codified movement vocabulary focuses on the isolation of individual body parts, in preparation for execution of a polymovement structure that is reminiscent of African dance and music.
+The Dunham technique was developed by internationally renowned dancer/choreographer Katherine Dunham as a result of her anthropological studies in Africa and the Caribbean.
+The technique is a codified modern dance technique that has its roots in African and Caribbean movements and rhythms, it draws from Classical Ballet as well as traditional African/Caribbean movement, forging a cultural link between Africa and North America.
+The dance vocabulary focuses on the isolation of individual body parts, in preparation for execution of a poly-movement structure that is reminiscent of African dance and music.
 Dancers are trained to control all body parts, becoming excellent dance masters; training that prepares them for a career in the professional world of dance.

 Ballet Creole’s Artistic Director Patrick Parson is one of the few full-qualified exponents of the Dunham technique in Canada.
 The Dunham technique, which is rarely offered in Canada, is a cornerstone of the Nu-DanCe program.

 The Nu-DanCe Professional Training Program includes instruction in:

 - Caribbean Indigenous Folk (A-Feeree Technique)

 - Contemporary Afro-Cuban